RalphHughesII/ticket-lifecycle/README.md

   - Change SLA to Sev-A
      - Type "Business impacting event" in notes section
      - Scroll down to Reply section
-        - Type "Coordinating with Sys Admin Team to bring mobile banking back to life" in the text box below post reply
+        - Type "Re-assigned to SEV-B, reached out to John for a warm handoff" in the text box below post reply
         - Click Post Reply
         - Type "Jerry corrected the error.
 Mobile bank should be back up" in the text box
         - Change ticket status to resolved